 Free medical clinics at Mayland Community college.
 Temporary tents are set in the parking lot staffed by doctors with the ability to write prescriptions.
 Hours of operation 8:00 am to 7:00 pm.

-22 days ago, Shana Cook
+about 1 month ago, Shana Cook

 medical tents at Mayland Early